• Menu

 Unfortunately, this happens all too often in divorce cases, both locally in Reno, as well as around the world.

 This also happens to be the unfavorable circumstance of the writer of the featured question on a recent episode of Love Court on the Alice 96.5 Morning Show.
-Jessica Anderson received the following question:
+Jessica Anderson received the following question

 “My wife told me last week that she wants a divorce after 10 years of marriage.
 She won’t agree to try to fix it.
 She insists on it and I’m in shock.
 It was out of the blue and I’m still processing it.
 Luckily we don’t have kids.